AcedenD/CMPE131team4/README.md

 	* If the entered user exist, the task will be reassign to them and the table will update
 	* If the entered user doesn't exist, the page will give an message that user doesn't exit
 - 11.Create multiple projects
-	* The process of making a project can be repeated multiple times, simply putting an ew name for a project on the /home page and clicking the create button 	another project will appear above any previous projects, you can then access it by clicking on i
-	*
 - 12.View all tasks page
 	* On the home page, in addition to showing all the projects, there is a button where user can click on and be redirected to a page with all the current tasks.
 - 13.Delete all completed tasks